Frequently Asked Questions

 Within the area to be seeded kill off any existing vegetation (this is not necessary if the vegetation is very sparse).
 You can achieve this by placing a piece of old carpet or black plastic etc on top of the area to stop light reaching the ground, after a few weeks the vegetation beneath should have died away leaving bare soil.
 Alternatively for larger areas spray off existing grass or weeds with Glyphosate (Roundup) weed-killer.
 Two weeks after spraying, cut the weeds as tight to the ground as possible and remove the cuttings.
 I only advise the use of Glyphosate as some other weed-killers do not break down on contact with the soil and so remain active to kill or weaken the future germinating seedlings.
 It is also the least harmful chemical weed-killer to use from a wildlife perspective.

 Where a lot of weed seeds have been allowed to drop and build up in the soil’s seed-bank, it is best to spray the area off twice.
-Carry out the second spray when the area has greened up again, which can be several months later.
+Carry out the second spray when the area has greened up again, which can be several weeks later.
 Then undertake the seeding.
 This will reduce the amount of weed seeds that will germinate from your soil along with your sown wild flower seeds.
-This double weed-killing is not usually necessary when converting a previously well cared for, mown lawn area.
+This double weed-killing is not usually necessary when converting a previously well cared for mown lawn area.

 You can sow your seeds anytime of the year but the rate of germination will depend on the level of moisture and warmth in the soil.
 Native wild flowers are hardy and winter sowing is fine but don’t expect to see germination until the ground warms up in the spring.
 Not all the species germinate at the same time, some are months behind others so there is always new things to spot when you inspect your wild flower area.
 I have found that woodland and shade areas are a bit slower to establish than open situations where there is more sunlight and the soil is warmer.

 It is preferable not to cultivate the ground or you will expose many more weed seeds dormant in the soil’s seed-bank, which will germinate along with your sown seeds.
 Sow your seeds on the surface of the soil which has been revealed by the weed killing process described above.
-If you need to cultivate the ground because it is rather compacted etc.. or you need to bring in soil, do this early to allow the weed seeds to germinate and then carry out the weed-killing procedure outlined above, before seeding it.
+If you need to cultivate the ground because it is rather compacted, or you need to bring in soil, do this early to allow the weed seeds to germinate and then carry out the weed-killing procedure outlined above before seeding it.

 Please note: if you suddenly allow a lot more light into a woodland by coppicing or creating a ride you will trigger the germination of many seeds already present but previously dormant within your soil’s seed bank and these can germinate along with your sown seeds.
 This may not be a problem but be aware of bramble which can colonise and spread in these situations.